Kuzma Stabi R

 Pricing and Options

-Pricing spans a wide range due to myriad options, ranging from about $8K to $12K.
+Pricing spans a wide range due to myriad options, ranging from about $10K for the bare-bones chassis with no armboard to nearly $16K for a dual arm wing version in custom RAL colors.

 Arm Wing - the tapered rectangular extension on either side of the base.
 This is our favorite method.
 It provides mass, rigidity and protection for the area under the headshell.
 The extra real estate discourages you from moving your hand under this area with the possibility of destroying a cantilever.